dnscryptio/doc-pub/key-management.md

     This key is "half" of the identity used by a `dnscrypt-wrapper` service instance for encryption.
-It is **important** to keep it secret, as it can be used to impose as the DNSCrypt service instance, or to decrypt communication with instance and clients. `<SERIAL>` is a unique, strictly increasing serial for a service key/service certificate pair.
+It is **important** to keep it secret, as it can be used to impose as the dnscrypt service instance, or to decrypt communication with instance and clients. `<SERIAL>` is a unique, strictly increasing serial for a service key/service certificate pair.